GtkApplicationExt

 fn add_window(&self, window: &impl IsA<Window>)

-Adds a window to application.
+Adds a window to the application.

 Normally, the connection between the application and the window will remain until the window is destroyed, but you can explicitly remove it with remove_window().